 While we are helping one aspect of life thrive, we risk accidentally harming our dogs or cats.

-There are many things that pet owners should be aware of when they are rejuvenating and maintaining their yard to keep their pets safe.
+There are many things that pet owners should be aware of when they are rejuvenating and maintaining their yards to keep their pets safe.

-I, myself, have a black thumb.
+I have a black thumb.
 I can hardly keep a cactus alive!
-I am so envious of those that can get any type of plant or flower to thrive or those with lawns as green and manicured as a golf course.
+I am so envious of those who can get any type of plant or flower to thrive or those with lawns as green and manicured as a golf course.
 To make this happen, they put in a lot of work!

 There are special soil additives, trimming things just right, or using pesticides to keep the creepy crawlies away.
 And while these are highly beneficial to plants or grass, they may not be so for our pets.
 The remainder of this article will discuss common yard care products, tools, and features that are dangerous for pets.

 While by no means am I saying you can’t use certain things — because I would never deprive someone of a beautiful yard — I just want you to use extra caution if there are pets around.
 And if you want to keep cats and dogs out of your garden, check out what our team is using.